Knossos Palace: Honest Visitor Review, Heat Tips & Best Time to Go

 This too is a relief painting like that of the prince of lilies.
 This fresco is very beautiful as it is rich in details, especially regarding the bull’s head which is very expressive.

-In front of this veranda, there was another one of which today we have only the base.
+In front of this veranda, there was another, of which we have today only the base.
 These two verandas were like two balconies from which you could have a beautiful view of the sea.
 They were 2 views from which the guards could control the entrance.

-However, this theory is not accepted by archaeologists of the British school for whom the Minoites were peaceful, the palace was open and there was no control.
+However, this theory is not accepted by British school archaeologists, who view the Minoites as peaceful, the palace as open, and there being no control.
 This theory is based on the fact that no weapons or bastions have ever been found at Knossos.
 According to them, these were just balconies to have a nice view and enjoy the panorama.

 Heraklion Archaeological Museum